-We have continued to see significant macro-economic uncertainty as a result of COVID-19.
-The scale and duration of this development remains uncertain and could impact our earnings and cash flow.
-As part of our risk management process, we are closely monitoring the situation, including factors as outlined in "Note 3 - Risk Management" to the consolidated financial statements as it relates to the Company's ability to continue as a going concern.
+We have continued to see significant macro-economic uncertainty as a result of issues related to COVID-19, the war in Ukraine and increased inflation and interest rates.
+The scale and duration of these developments remain uncertain and could impact our earnings and cash flow.
+As part of our risk management process, we are closely monitoring the situation, including factors as outlined in "Note 3 - Risk Management" to the 2022 consolidated financial statements as it relates to the Company's ability to continue as a going concern.